windyseng/predicting_homelessness/README.md

 # Predicting Homeless Population Sizes

 Homelessness in America is a deepening crisis that is inextricably linked to poverty and systemic injustice.
-The lack of affordable housing sits at the top of a host of social issues, like mental health care, low wages, educational and racial disparities.
+The lack of affordable housing sits at the top of a host of social issues, such as mental health care, low wages, and racial disparities.

 <p align="center"> <a href="http://www.youtube.com/watch?feature=player_embedded&v=7f9dqQBYjcA" target="_blank"><img src="http://img.youtube.com/vi/7f9dqQBYjcA/0.jpg"
 alt="myimage" width="500" height="380" border="10" /></a> </p>